-- The SIP server addresses, ports, and SIP extensions at which to register for incoming SIP calls. - The input multicast (Receive) addresses (and ports) from which the device will receive encoded signals, which will then be converted to analog and played to the line output.
+- The SIP server addresses, ports, and SIP extensions at which to register for incoming SIP calls. - The input multicast (Receive) addresses (and ports) from which the device will receive encoded signals, which will then be converted to analog and played to the outputs.

 To receive networked audio, configure one or more Multicast Addresses (Receive) entries with the multicast addresses and ports from which to receive the encoded streams.
-Specify a codec and cut level for each Multicast Address.
-The output Channels for this device will always be the Line Out on which to play the received (and decoded) audio signal.
+Specify a codec, output channel (i.e., Line Output port), and cut level on which to play the received (and decoded) audio signal.